xmos/lib_audio_dsp/doc/01_tool_user_guide/using_the_tool.rst

 Each stage contains a number of designer methods which can be identified as they have the ``make_`` prefix.
 These can be used to configure the stages.
-The stages also provide a ``plot_frequency_response()`` method which shows the magnitude and phase response of the stage with its current configuration.
+The stages also provide a ``plot_frequency_response()`` method which shows the magnitude and phase response of the stage with its current configuration :numref:`freq_responce_bq_diagram`.
 The two biquads created above will have a flat frequency response until they are tuned.
 The code below shows how to use the designer methods to convert them into the low shelf and high shelf that is desired.
 The individual stages are accessed using the labels that were assigned to them when the stage was added to the pipeline.